embedded-iota/iota-iot-network-protocol/README.md

 ###### Node Class

-The Node Class MUST be a property on a Node and MUST be Sensor Node or Payment Node.
+The value SHALL be Sensor Node or Payment Node.
+Every Node MUST have a Node Class.

-###### NodeType
+###### Node Type

-A NodeType MUST be Seed Node or WorkerNode.
+The value SHALL be Seed Node or Worker Node.
+Every Node MUST have a Node Type.

 ###### Node ID

-Each Node MUST have its own independent Node ID within a Node Group.
+Each Node MUST have its own Node ID.
+The value of the Node ID SHALL be unique within a Node Group.

 #### Other

 ###### Sensor Node

-A Sensor Node SHOULD be a small embedded device which MUST collect some data about the sourounding environment.
+A Sensor Node SHOULD be a small embedded device.
+It MUST collect any data about the surrounding environment.

 ###### Payment Node

 A Payment Node SHOULD be a small embedded device.
 It MUST accepts IOTA payments and MUST provide some service or access to goods.

+###### Area Width

+Every Node Group MUST have a Area Width.
+The Area Width MUST be the longest distance between two Nodes within a Node Group.
+The Area Width MUST be a circle.

 ###### Node Group

 A Node Group MUST be group of Sensor- or Payment Nodes.
 They MUST fulfil the same or similar purpose.
-They MUST be within physical limited area.
+All Nodes within a Node Group MUST be in an Area Width.

 ###### Node Group Member

-A Node Group Member MUST be a Node within a Node Group.
+A Node Group Member SHALL be the name of a Node within a Node Group.

 ###### Seed Node

 A Seed Node MUST be a Node within a Node Group.
 It MUST holds the configuration for new Node Group Members.
-It is also MUST be responsible for collecting the status of the Node Group for a Gateway.
+It is also MUST be responsible for collecting the status of the Node Group for a IOTA Gateway.

-###### WorkerNode
+###### Worker Node

-A WorkerNode MUST be Node Group Member which is not a Seed Nodes.
+A Worker Node MUST be Node Group Member which is not a Seed Nodes.

 ###### Node Group Neighbor

-All other Nodes MUST be called Node Group Neighbor.
+All other Nodes within a Node Group SHALL be called Node Group Neighbor.

-### Gateway
+### IOTA Gateway

-A Gateway MUST be on physical device.
-A Gateway SHOULD be a more powerful embedded device.
+A IOTA Gateway SHOULD be a more powerful embedded device.
-It SHALL give a Node Group Member indirect access or direct to the tangle.
+A IOTA Gateway SHALL give a Node Group Member indirect access or direct to the tangle.

 ### Status Codes

 ###### HEALTHY

-The Status HEALTHY MUST return by Node, if  everything operates like expected.
+The Status HEALTHY MUST return by Node, if everything operates in the specified way.

 ###### DEAD